Find out if you qualify

-You cannot claim the EITC if you need to file IRS Form 2555, Foreign Earned Income, or IRS Form 2555-EZ, Foreign Earned Income Exclusion.
+You can't claim the EITC if you need to file IRS Form 2555, Foreign Earned Income, or IRS Form 2555-EZ, Foreign Earned Income Exclusion.

 About YOUR FAMILY

-If you are not claiming a child, you must meet all of these rules:
+If you aren't claiming a child, you must meet these rules:

 - You must be at least age 25, but under 65.

-- You cannot be the dependent of another person.
+- You can't be the dependent of another person.

-- You cannot be a qualifying child of another person.
+- You can't be a qualifying child of another person.